SentryPeer/SentryPeer/index.md

 Debian or Fedora packages are always available from the release page for the current version of SentryPeer:

    https://github.com/SentryPeer/SentryPeer/releases

+#### Homebrew (macOS or Linux):

+We have a [Homebrew Tap for this project](https://github.com/SentryPeer/homebrew-sentrypeer) (until we get more popular):

+    brew tap sentrypeer/sentrypeer
+    brew install sentrypeer

+#### Alpine Linux:

+SentryPeer is in [testing on Alpine Linux](https://gitlab.alpinelinux.org/alpine/aports/-/tree/master/testing/sentrypeer), so you can install it with the following command:

+    apk -U add --no-cache -X https://dl-cdn.alpinelinux.org/alpine/edge/testing sentrypeer

 #### Ubuntu Package